abstractFlo/atlas-docs/documentation/lifecycle.md

     .bootstrap(ClientModule)
     .afterComplete(() => {
         // This method is called, if the lifecycle is finished
-        // You can send a event to server to inform the player is ready
+        // You can send an event to server to inform the player is ready
         // Example:
         UtilsService.log('~lg~Booting complete => ~w~Happy Playing');
         const eventService = container.resolve(EventService);